alex14fr/NonMerci/README.md

 # Non merci !

-This application is a non-configurable, very minimalist call blocker for numbers starting with one of the prefixes designated by ARCEP (the French telecom regulator) for use by call spammers.
+_Non merci_ (French for "no, thanks") is a non-configurable, very minimalist call blocker for numbers starting with one of the prefixes designated by ARCEP (the French telecom regulator) for use by call spammers.

-If you are outside of France or need more features, you should probably checkout [NoPhoneSpam](https://gitlab.com/bitfireAT/NoPhoneSpam/).
+If you are outside of France or need more features, you should probably checkout the excellent [NoPhoneSpam](https://gitlab.com/bitfireAT/NoPhoneSpam/). _Non merci_ is a stripped-down version of NoPhoneSpam.

 The following hard-coded prefixes are blocked: